Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Validity of Bias Measures

-Divergent validity represents the flip side of convergent validity: the extent to which a measure does \emph{not} correlate (or correlates only weakly) with measures that it should theoretically not relate to.
+represents the flip side of convergent validity: the extent to which a measure does not correlate (or correlates only weakly) with measures that it should theoretically not relate to (see Figure \ref{fig:convergent_divergent_validity}).
 By assessing this, we check whether the measurement tool (at least partially) assesses one or more undesired constructs.
 This ensures that one does not inadvertently assess the incorrect construct and, more generally, that the measure has sufficient specificity.

-If two measures for different constructs highly relate under conditions where they should not, it implies one of two issues: either one’s theorizing is incorrect (e.g., that, unlike what one assumed, the two constructs are actually parts of the same construct) and/or one or both of the measures have construct validity issues (i.e., at least one of them does not assess what it is supposed to).

-To give an example where divergent validity could matter, let us assume we have reasons to suspect that our bias measure for a language model conflates our construct, gender bias, with grammatical gender (see also Figure \ref{fig:convergent_divergent_validity}): Although gender bias may be related to grammatical gender, these do not necessarily align,\footnote{For instance, while the German ``die Krankenschwester'' ("the[female article] sister of the sick", i.e., nurse) have clear and stereotype-consistent grammatical genders, it is also possible for a word to have a neutral gender (grammatically), but a strong female/male gender bias.} and should be separated to make the measure more specific \shortcite<see e.g.,>{limisiewicz_dont_2022}.

-This hypothetical exemplifies the importance of communicating one's assumptions about a construct.
+To give an example for where divergent validity becomes relevant, let us assume we have reasons to suspect that our bias measure for a language model conflates our construct, gender bias, with grammatical gender (see also Figure \ref{fig:convergent_divergent_validity}): Although gender bias may be related to grammatical gender, these do not necessarily align,\footnote{For instance, while the German ``die Krankenschwester'' ("the[female article] sister of the sick", i.e., nurse) have clear and stereotype-consistent grammatical genders, it is also possible for a word to have a neutral gender (grammatically), but a strong female/male gender bias.} and our bias measure should be sensitive to these differences \shortcite<see e.g.,>{limisiewicz_dont_2022}.
+This hypothetical example also nicely illustrates the importance of communicating one's assumptions about a construct.
 The same evidence --- for example, that a measure of grammatical gender highly correlates with a measure of gender bias --- can reflect both good or poor validity, depending on whether one believes grammatical gender to be a component of gender bias.

-Matters of divergent validity will be especially relevant whenever existing bias measures are extended to new types of biases (e.g., extending gender bias measures to other biases; see Section \ref{subsec:other_biases}).
-Then, one should evaluate the extent to which the original and the new measure assess different constructs.
-In the absence of such an assessment, one risks that the measurements of the new construct might be confounded by the original construct, since all initial design decisions and optimizations of the measurement tool served the goal of assessing the original construct, and the influence of foundational decisions might be hard to disperse without completely restarting the design process.
+In the box Application \ref{app:III}, we discuss another example of where we deem it important to test divergent validity.